ins-amu/scripts/README.md

-# Surface and Connectivity Reconstruction Imaging & Pipeline ToolS - SCRIPTS
+## Surface and Connectivity Reconstruction: Imaging Pipeline & ToolS - SCRIPTS

 #### Documentation
 This pipeline uses T1 and diffusion imaging data to prepare surface, region mapping and connectivity for TVB in the following way: